-Yes, internet access is available to the community through public computers by appointment only, for up to one hour per day.
+Yes, Internet access is available to the community through public computers by appointment only, for up to one hour per day.
 Appointments may be made up to seven days in advance by contacting the library at 727-853-1279.
-If you do not have an NPR Library card or your own Wi-Fi compatible device, you may use a stand-up guest computer for 15 minutes or request a 1-hour guest pass.
-Your NPR Library also provides free Wi-Fi service both inside and outside on library grounds.
-Laptops are also available to borrow for use inside the library.
+If you do not have an NPR Library card, you may request a guest pass, which is good for one hour.
+Your NPR Public Library also provides free Wi-Fi service both inside and outside on library grounds.
+You may access Wi-Fi by connecting to NPRlibrary-public with the password readbooks.

 Enter your user ID (found on the back of your NPR Public Library card) and your PIN number (the password you set up for your membership account).